I owe £84,000 in university tuition fees – and that’s before it goes up

 I owe £84,000 in university tuition fees – and that’s before they go up...

-Tuition fees were astronomical when I was at university – now it seems they will beome completely unaffordable, writes Maja Anushka
+Tuition fees were astronomical when I was at university – now it seems they will become completely unaffordable, writes Maja Anushka

 Your support helps us to tell the story